charliemiller140/Welcome-Page/README.md

 Custom automation script to integrate Office 365 telemetry with Velocloud SD-WAN configurations.
 Supports network-aware policy enforcement and traffic shaping based on Office 365 service data.

 ### [Windows-NASA-Wallpaper](https://github.com/charliemiller140/Windows-NASA-Wallpaper)
 A simple automation script for fetching and applying NASA’s latest high-resolution image of the day as your Windows wallpaper.
-Integrates with NASA’s open API service and includes scheduling support.
+Integrates with NASA’s open API service.

 ---